run-ai/docs/docs/admin/integration/deepspeed.md

 1. We inherit from deepspeed/deepspeed as base image, for having the DeepSpeed tools available

-2. We clone the https://github.com/microsoft/DeepSpeedExamples.git in
-    order to have the model files in the image
+2. We clone the [DeepSpeed examples repository](https://github.com/microsoft/DeepSpeedExamples.git) in order to have the model files in the image

 3. We install the dependencies